-When a National TB Programme (NTP) is functioning well, indicators from the local authorities and NTP can be obtained.
+When a National TB Programme (NTP) functions well, indicators can be obtained from the local authorities and NTP.

-Proportion of HIV positive patients among all TB patients diagnosed during a given period of time.
+Proportion of HIV-infected patients among new TB cases over a given period of time(c)

 (a) The rate is expressed as the number of new TB cases (or new smear-positive PTB cases) per 100,000 population.

 (b) Prevalence is expressed as the number of smear-positive PTB cases per 100,000 population.
 It includes new and pre-existing cases.
 Prevalence represents approximately double the incidence rate.

 (c) Proportion is expressed in %.

 |1||For more information: https://worldhealthorg.shinyapps.io/tb_profiles/?_inputs_&lan=%22EN%22&entity_type=%22group%22&group_code=%22AFR%22|